AryaDavidsonA/MISCHIEF/README.md

 ## Usage

-1.Execute the script should be like below.
+1.The script should execute as shown below.

     python3 stegano_test.py

 2.Then you will get the options like below.